qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 .. literalinclude:: src/snippets/firebase-setuservalue.qml

-To retreive a stored value, the ``getUserValue`` method is used.
+To retrieve a stored value, the ``getUserValue`` method is used.
 It is possible to provide *queryParameters* to sort and filter.
 This is described in detail in the `firebase query documentation <https://firebase.google.com/docs/database/admin/retrieve-data#section-queries>`_.

 .. literalinclude:: src/snippets/firebase-getuservalue.qml